Joseph Haydn: Struggles as a freelancer

 With the increase in his reputation, Haydn eventually obtained aristocratic patronage, crucial for the career of a composer in his day.
 Countess Thun, having seen one of Haydn's compositions, summoned him and engaged him as her singing and keyboard teacher.
 In 1756, Baron Carl Josef Fürnberg employed Haydn at his country estate, Weinzierl, where the composer wrote his first string quartets.
-Of them, Philip G. Downs said "they abound in novel effects and instrumental combinations that can only be the result of humorous intent".
 Their enthusiastic reception encouraged Haydn to write more.
-It was a turning point in his career.
-As a result of the performances, he became in great demand both as a performer and a teacher.
 Fürnberg later recommended Haydn to Count Morzin, who, in 1757, became his first full-time employer.
-His salary was a respectable 200 florins a year, plus free board and lodging.